This country abounds with spectacular beauty.

 One for list tickers – Q1 is the tallest building in Australia.
-From the observation deck, witness pretty panoramas that take in sand, surf, hinterland, and the bustling Gold Coast activity among more.
+From the observation deck, witness pretty panoramas that take in sand, surf, hinterland, and bustling Gold Coast activity among more.
 An open-air climb is available for the more adventurous.

-Marvel at the wild ocean’s power and fury and rugged, windswept rocky features from a raised viewing platform.
+Marvel at the wild ocean’s power and fury and rugged, rocky features from a raised viewing platform.
 Torndirrup is filled with funky formations that make it an essential Albany attraction.

 The Murray River bursts with sparkling views but staring at the vividly colourful limestone cliffs of Big Bend is hard to top.
 A lookout near the small township of Nildottie is the perfect place to soak it all up.

-One of Australia’s most iconic views and a must for any Great Ocean Road drive.
+Revel in some of Australia’s most iconic views, which are a must-see on any Great Ocean Road drive.
 Dedicated viewing platforms gift breathtaking views just like those on a tourist brochure.
-Don’t miss a stop at neighbouring Loch Ard Gorge as it’s arguably just as impressive as the Apostles.
+Don’t miss a stop at neighbouring Loch Ard Gorge as it’s equally as impressive as the Apostles.